falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-3-knative.md

       name: drop
 ```

+> Note: the `kind: Service, name: drop` resource is the Knative Service we
+> created above.

 Here we are requesting that the broker only deliver events that have the
 attributes (CloudEvent attributes) of `source=falco.org` and
 `type=falco.rule.output.v1`.
 These events are delivered to our subscriber